neurobioinfo/scrnabox/README.md

 #### [Standard scRNA-seq](https://github.com/neurobioinfo/scrnabox/tree/main/README_SCRNA.md)
 </summary>
-The following steps describe how to analyze scRNA-seq data using the pipeline:
+The following steps describe how to analyze scRNA-seq data using the pipeline:<br />
 - Step 1: cellranger - This step runs Cellranger on the scRNA-seq data to generate the feature-barcode matrices for each sample.
 - Step 2: Seurat object - This step runs Seurat on the feature-barcode matrices obtained from step 1 to generate a Seurat object for each sample.
 The Seurat object contains a lot of information, and accessing SeuratObject@meta.data will provide a data frame with relevant information on each cell.
 - Step 3: QC and filter - The Seurat object includes quality metrics that can be used to filter cells and genes against possible doublets.
 Metrics such as total UMI counts per cell (nCount_RNA), total number of detected features per cell (nFeature_RNA), and mitochondrial count (percent.mito) are often used.